cfoust/cy/docs/src/quick-start/switching.md

 - {{bind :root ctrl+a k}}: Jump to a project.
 - {{bind :root ctrl+a l}}: Jump to a shell based on its current working directory.
 - {{bind :root ctrl+a :}}: Jump to a pane by fuzzy-finding lines on the screen.

+As you can tell, swapping to a new pane does not affect the existence of panes that are no longer on the screen.